-I have written a piece for FMEP that takes on some of the most common criticisms of the deal and demonstrates that they are almost entirely smoke.
+The piece above takes on some of the most common criticisms of the deal and demonstrates that they are almost entirely smoke.
 In some cases, they’re based on outright falsehoods, in others on distortions of the facts.
-Please check out the piece and, if you are so inclined, share it with your contacts, friends and lists.
-There is also a link there to a PDF version that you can print out and distribute if that would be helpful.

 A few other points should be stressed in addition to the ones I listed in my piece.
 Continue reading →